1superchip/Rkv-Extractor/README.md

  This does not support writing files or building RKVs yet, just extracting files from them

+ Extracted files are currently placed in the folder of the program

 # Usage
  RKV path is required as the first argument